albinlundin/DurianGenomeAnalysis/code/readme.md

 10_star_DE contains the star script producing the bam/sam files used in the differential expression analysis

 11_htseq contains the htseq-count script for counting reads

+12_DESeq contain the deseq script used for the differential expression analysis